You May Not Sin

 Depart from Iniquity

 The apostle Paul said, "Nevertheless, the firm foundation of God stands, having this seal, 'The Lord knows those who are His,' and, 'Everyone who names the name of the Lord is to abstain from wickedness.'"
 (2Ti 2:19).
-He explicitly said we must abstain from wickedness.
+He explicitly said we must abstain from wickedness, which means to refrain from indulgence in it, or to restrain oneself from doing it or enjoying it.
 Other versions say "depart from iniquity" or "depart from unrighteousness."
 This leaves no room for any unrighteousness at all in our lives.
 We have a responsibility to depart from it.

 Do No Evil